KayEm06/HackTheBox/2million/2million.md

 ![image](https://github.com/KayEm06/HackTheBox/assets/62169414/177c9e80-30f8-49aa-91af-fdfcb9e3f5f6)

 Of all the endpoints, two stand out: `/login` and `/invite`.
-I begin with the login page by entering possible default credentials, attempting SQL injection, and Cross-Site Scripting on the `error` query parameter, but to no success.
+I begin with the login page by entering possible default credentials, attempting SQL injection, and Cross-Site Scripting on the `error` query parameter, but with no success.

 Looking at the source code of the invite page, one JavaScript program has an interesting filename (`/js/inviteapi.min/js').
 The program seems to be obfuscated with regular expression so we can run it through an online JavaScript beautifier.
 The [deobfuscated program](https://github.com/KayEm06/HackTheBox/blob/main/2million/inviteapi.js) shows two used to verify and generate invite codes.
 We can attempt to generate an invite code by sending a POST request to `/api/v1/invite/how/to/generate`